Roy Galido: Military career

-After his graduation in the PMA in 1990, Galido got his first deployment as a second lieutenant in Mindanao where he served as a Platoon Commander under the 63rd Infantry Battalion of the 8th Infantry Division and later as Company Commander under the 1st Infantry Battalion of the 2nd Infantry Division, before being named as commander of various units under the 6th Infantry Division.
+After his graduation in the PMA in 1990, Galido got his first deployment as a second lieutenant in Laguna where he served as a Platoon Commander under the 63rd Infantry (Innovator) Battalion of the 2nd Infantry (Jungle Fighter) Division and later as Company Commander under the 1st Infantry (Always First) Battalion of the 2nd Infantry (Jungle Fighter) Division, before being named as commander of various units in Mindanao under the 6th Infantry (Kampilan) Division.
 Galido also served as the chief of the AFP Systems Engineering Office, commander of the Joint Task Group Tugis, and was later named as commander of Task Group Bigkis-Lahi.
 Galido was eventually named as the commander of the 38th Infantry Battalion and the 40th Infantry Battalion.
 Galido eventually served as the commander of the 601st Infantry Brigade, where he spearheaded military operations against the Bangsamoro Islamic Freedom Fighters (BIFF) in South Cotabato, Sultan Kudarat, Maguindanao; and was later named as the acting chief of staff of the Philippine Army.
 Galido was also designated at the Intelligence Service of the Armed Forces of the Philippines (ISAFP), and also served as the Army Deputy Chief of Staff for Comptrollership (OJ6), before being placed at the AFP Management & Fiscal Office, the Army Resource Management Office, and the Office of the Army Fiscal Management.

-Galido was later named as the before serving as the Vice Commander of the Army before being named as the Army Inspector General.
-On 4 August 2022, Galido was named as the commander of the 6th Infantry Division, where he replaced Major General Roberto Capulong.
+Galido was later named as the Army Inspector General before serving simultaneously as the Acting Chief of Staff of the Army and Acting Vice Commander of the Army and would occasionally be the Acting Commanding General of the Philippine Army in the absence of Lt.
+General Romeo S. Brawner, Jr. On 4 August 2022, Galido was named as the commander of the 6th Infantry (Kampilan) Division, where he replaced Major General Roberto Capulong.

-During his stint as division commander of the 6th Infantry Division, Galido subsequently served as the commander of the Joint Task Force Central, where he initiated operations against communist insurgents within Western Mindanao.
+During his stint as division commander of the 6th Infantry (Kampilan) Division, Galido subsequently served as the commander of the Joint Task Force Central, where he initiated operations against communist insurgents within Western Mindanao.
 On 20 January 2023, Galido was named as the commander of the AFP Western Mindanao Command (WESMINCOM), and replaced Lieutenant General Alfredo Rosario Jr. During his term as WESMINCOM Commander, Galido led operations against the Abu Sayyaf Group (ASG) and other related terrorist networks, as well as the recovery of various improvised explosive devices (IEDs), and enhanced engagements with stakeholders for peace development initiatives.
 Galido also led the rescue various hostages from the ASG, which included the rescue mission on Ahmad Ibrahim Rullie, the son of the Indonesian couple Rullie Rian Zeke and Ulfa Handayani Saleh, who led the 2019 Jolo Cathedral bombings, and also launched a raid which led to the death of Faharudin Hadji Satar, who is also known as Abu Zacharia, the leader (emir) of the Daulah Islamiyah-Maute Group, in the outskirts if Marawi in June 2023.